 The universally familiar Pantone colour chart was first developed as recently as 1963.
 Its imagery is now so familiar to use that we might be surprised to learn that something that resembles it very closely dates back to the 17th Century.

 In a small library in the French town of Aix-en-Provence is a book that was painstakingly produced by a Dutch artist called Boogert in 1692 to share with the world his ideas about how paint colours could be mixed to maintain a degree of consistency in their reproduction.
 Not only does it evoke the Pantone chart visually, it serves broadly the same purpose.

 According to historians, the detailed 800 page manuscript was written and painted meticulously by hand so only one copy was ever produced, making it of limited use as an educational tool in its own time.
 Fortunately some things do change and the manuscript is now available to view online, making it freely accessible to the planet and allowing us to share these images from its pages.
 The Traité des Couleurs Servant à la Peinture à l’Eau (a Treatise on the use of Watercolour Paint) was doubtless groundbreaking in its own time but is astonishing in the way it pioneers how we perceive and use colour in the 21st Century.

 We are learning about colour all the time and so resources like The Colour Cookbook for Colour in Offices from Sedus is the first specialist book to explore the role of colour in office design.
-Published earlier this year and presented in the UK for the first time at the new Sedus showroom during Clerkenwell Design Week, it provides a valuable tool for architects, designers and office occupiers to explore how colour can be used in offices to define spaces, set moods and express identities.
+Now published in a new edition, it provides a valuable tool for architects, designers and office occupiers to explore how colour can be used in offices to define spaces, set moods and express identities.